Optomechanical quantum bus for donor spins in silicon: Overview of the hybrid system

 For the optical side, the coupling is realized through a cavity-optomechanical system: the mechanical movement changes the resonance frequency of an optical cavity.
 Here, we specifically model the case where we work with an optomechanical system in the non-resolved sideband limit, where the phase of the light escaping the cavity contains information on the instantaneous position of the resonator.
 We show specific geometries in Sec. \ref{sec_siliconNanoBeams}.
 The modelled optical wavelength is the optical telecommunication band at 1550 nm.

 This system can then be utilized in two different regimes.
 In the dispersive regime (i.e., when the dressed state is detuned from the mechanical resonator) the spin state can be read out optically by observing changes in the mechanical resonance frequency, analogously on how superconducting qubits are read out via changes in the resonance frequency of a microwave resonator \cite{blais2004}.
 Notably, this gives a quantum non-demolition readout mechanism.
 This is in contrast to direct optical readout as used with e.g. NV-centers in diamond.
+As we can work deep in the dispersive regime, this readout can be accomplished even if the mechanical resonator is in a thermal state.

 On the other hand, tuning the spins in resonance with the mechanical resonator would then allow coherent state transfer between the mechanical resonator and the spin.
 This regime could then be used for both coherent coupling between separate spins via phonons, and to possibly coherently couple the spin state to the light field via the optomechanical system.
-The direct spin-phonon-spin interaction is however hard to realize with the low frequency mechanical modes we consider here as they tend to have a finite thermal occupancy.
-Hence, instead we note that a two-qubit gate can also be accomplished in the dispersive regime, limiting the effects of the finite temperature of the mechanical bus.
+The effective spin-spin interaction can however also be realized in the dispersive regime (where qubits are resonant but the mechanical resonator is detuned), which can be advantageous if there is a small but finite thermal occupancy of the mechanical mode.
 This is discussed in detail in Sec.~\ref{sec_spinspin}.